-If you suspect that a pupil is involved in or thinking of joining a gang, report concerns to DSL using Pupil Concern Form immediately.
+If you suspect that a pupil is involved in or thinking of joining a gang, report concerns to the DSL using a Record of Concern Form immediately.
 The DSL will investigate and then contact social services if necessary.

-H. Homelessness
+I. Homelessness

 Being homeless or being at risk of homelessness presents a real risk to a child's welfare.
 In most cases school staff will consider homelessness in the context of children who live with their families, but we should also recognise the cases of children who are 16 or 17 and who have been excluded from the family home.
-If you have concerns that a child is homeless or at risk of homelessness report to the DSL immediately who will investigate and contact social services if necessary.
+If you have concerns that a child is homeless or at risk of homelessness, report them immediately to the DSL, who will investigate and contact social services if necessary.

-I. Mental Health
+J. Mental Health

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 However, teachers and particularly form tutors and class teachers see their pupil's day in, day out.
-Furthermore, we have a very high form teacher to pupil ratio.
 They know them well and are well placed to spot changes in behaviour that might indicate a problem.
 Children can develop mental health problems when difficult events happen in their lives:

 - Loss or separation resulting from death, parental separation, divorce, hospitalisation, loss of friendships (especially in adolescence), family conflict or breakdown that results in the child having to live elsewhere, being taken into care or adopted; - Life changes such as the birth of a sibling, moving house or changing schools or during transition from primary to secondary school, or secondary school to sixth form.
-Exam pressures. - Traumatic events such as abuse, domestic abuse, bullying, violence, accidents, injuries or natural disaster health difficulties than others.
-These include, but are not limited to, looked after children, children with learning difficulties, children on the autism spectrum and children from disadvantaged backgrounds.
+Exam pressures. - Traumatic events such as abuse, domestic abuse, bullying, violence, accidents, injuries or natural disaster